 Antique Self Adhesive Labels

 Some of those really old labels are by the way, still available at auctions and can fetch the most ridiculously high prices.
 How would you feel about paying £3,000 for an antique self-adhesive label?
-Nowadays however, self-adhesive labels can be found everywhere, and they are not always made of paper.
-Despite the early pioneers’ courageous and inventive attempts, the process of getting a piece of paper and gluing it onto something had its limitations; not least because labels frequently fell off.
+Nowadays, however, self-adhesive labels can be found everywhere, and they are not always made of paper.
+Despite the early pioneers’ courageous and inventive attempts, the process of getting a piece of paper and glueing it onto something had its limitations; not least because labels frequently fell off.
 In today’s modern world though, the self-adhesive sticky label is more likely to be a printed affair, may be made of vinyl or some other material, is always extremely sticky and may even carry a custom design.

-To go back a little, it was actually around 1932 when a rather ambitious entrepreneur by the name of R. Stanton Avery came up with the idea of a self adhesive label which could properly be applied to anything.
+To go back a little, it was actually around 1932 when a rather ambitious entrepreneur by the name of R. Stanton Avery came up with the idea of a self-adhesive label which could properly be applied to anything.
 Seriously, ask yourself, how inventive was that?
 It was from Stanton Avery’s ingenious idea that today’s pressure sensitive labels evolved.
 The problem though, up until around 1980 anyway, was that in order to have properly printed labels buyers would pay a high premium.

 The Birth of the Inkjet Printer

-Early in the 1980s though, some bright spark came up with the idea of the inkjet printer which was, almost single-handedly, responsible for the increase in use of the self-adhesive label; not only in small, bedroom-based, one man businesses but also in much larger commercial concerns.
+Early in the 1980s though, some bright spark came up with the idea of the inkjet printer which was, almost single-handedly, responsible for the increase in the use of the self-adhesive label; not only in small, bedroom-based, one man businesses but also in much larger commercial concerns.
 It was the ideal marriage really; an inkjet printer and an A4 sheet of self-adhesive labels that could be printed with any design or information the user dictated.